Chimatara/jupyterhub/docs/source/rbac/roles.md

 Role definitions can include those of the "default" roles listed above (admin excluded), if the default scopes associated with those roles do not suit your deployment.
-For example, to specify what permissions the $JUPYTERHUB_API_TOKEN issued to all single-user servers has, define the `server` role.
+For example, to specify what permission the $JUPYTERHUB_API_TOKEN issued to all single-user servers has, define the `server` role.